toolleeo/cli-apps/README.md

 * [micro](https://github.com/zyedidia/micro/) - A terminal-based text editor written in Go that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
 * [nano](https://www.nano-editor.org/) - Easy to use, lightweigth text editor; no complex keybindings to remember.
 * [neovim](https://neovim.io/) - A work in progress attempt to improve [vim](http://www.vim.org/), dropping older/unused OS compatibility, improving the codebase readability, modularity and maintainability; it has chances to become the next choice of vim users.
+* [rnr](https://github.com/bugnano/rnr) - The RNR File Manager (RNR's Not Ranger) is a text based file manager that combines the best features of Midnight Commander and Ranger
 * [slap](https://github.com/slap-editor/slap) - Text editor inspired by [Sublime Text](https://www.sublimetext.com/) written in NodeJS; extedable in Javascript.
 * [vai](https://github.com/stefanoborini/vai) - A text editor similar to `vim` written in Python; many feature are nicely replicated, some are still missing; however, the advantage of this implementation is its simplicity, maintainability and extensibility, thanks to the Python implementation.
 * [vim](http://www.vim.org/) - Historically one of the preferred text editors; behavior based on editing modes; plenty of plugins and tips to address every possible editing problem.